jobtome-labs/frontend-telnet/README.md

 ### Description

-Nodejs socker project for hiring
+Nodejs socket project for hiring

 Check it online using your [telnet](https://it.wikipedia.org/wiki/Telnet)